gvwilson/thirdbit/src/2026/05/12/social-standing.md

 the spending continues because the first person to stop stops loses ground to those who don't.

-Robert Frank built on Veblen's work with a careful study of wage patterns within firms [%b Frank1985 %].
+Robert Frank built on Veblen's work with a careful study of wage patterns within firms.
 Standard economics predicts that workers will always move toward higher absolute pay: if they can earn more elsewhere, they will go elsewhere.
 Frank found that this prediction fails systematically.